Previous dayMarch 31, 2026Next day

 25.1 km---✓ ReviewedUSGS →

-A magnitude 2.7 seismic event took place 97 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026 at 21:25 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 1 hours earlier.
-The hypocenter lay at 25.1 km, placing this in the shallow crustal category.
+March 31, 2026 brought a magnitude 2.7 earthquake 97 km N of Charlotte Amalie, U.S. Virgin Islands, logged at 21:25 UTC.
+Coming 1 hours after a magnitude 4.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 25.1 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 19.220°N, -64.892°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 19.220°, -64.892°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31